ibm-cloud-docs/sell/managed-professional-service-get-start.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

-Managed professional services provide clients with end-to-end solutions delivered and maintained by expert partners, eliminating the need for clients to manage technical complexity themselves.
-These services typically include setup, configuration, monitoring, compliance, and ongoing support, which can ensure reliability and scalability.
-By using platforms like Partner Center for service creation and the Global catalog for seamless discovery and provisioning, businesses can access tailored, fully managed offerings that accelerate time-to-value and reduce operational burden.

 Welcome to {{site.data.keyword.cloud}}!
 To start onboarding your managed professional services as a partner, you can use Partner Center to set up the offering.
 It process includes onboarding your product, configuring custom parameters and contact information, setting up new pricing plans, adding metrics to your pricing plan, providing support details, and managing resource provisioning.
 After your service is published, it becomes available in the {{site.data.keyword.cloud_notm}} catalog, ready for clients to discover and consume.
 {: shortdesc}

+Managed professional services provide clients with end-to-end solutions delivered and maintained by expert partners, eliminating the need for clients to manage technical complexity themselves.
+These services typically include setup, configuration, monitoring, compliance, and ongoing support, which can ensure reliability and scalability.
+By using tools like Partner Center for service creation and the {{site.data.keyword.cloud_notm}} for seamless discovery and provisioning, businesses can access tailored, fully managed offerings that accelerate time-to-value and reduce operational burden.

 ## Lifecycle management of an engagement
 {: #lifecycle-engagement}